Y0Coss/docs-fork/pages/network/load_balancer/create_proxyprotocol/guide.en-gb.md

 > This example uses the HTTP protocol for more simplicity.
 If you are using HTTP, we strongly recommend using HTTP headers instead of ProxyProtocol, unless your OVHcloud Load Balancer service is configured in TCP.
 This can happen in the case of SSL termination for HTTP/2, for example.
 >

-For more information on configuring ProxyProtocol in Nginx, please consult the project's official documentation: [https://www.nginx.com/resources/admin-guide/proxy-protocol/](https://www.nginx.com/resources/admin-guide/proxy-protocol/){.external}
+For more information on configuring ProxyProtocol in Nginx, please consult [the project's official documentation](https://www.nginx.com/resources/admin-guide/proxy-protocol/){.external}.

 #### Apache